Skip to main content Skip to footer

 It's designed to:

-• Simplify the bidding process with a new central digital platform (enhanced Find a Tender Service), so suppliers can register their details once for multiple bids across multiple contracting authorities
+• Simplify the bidding process with a new central digital platform (enhanced Find a Tender service), so suppliers can register their details once for multiple bids across multiple contracting authorities

 • Increase supplier visibility, with the ability to see all tender opportunities in one place, including attendance at engagement events